kanika837/python-data-viz/README.md

  Advantages

-the advantages of electric vehicles:
+The advantages of electric vehicles:

  * Cheaper Maintenance: This is represented by the wrench and percentage symbol.
 Electric vehicles have fewer moving parts compared to internal combustion engine cars, which translates to less frequent and less expensive maintenance.
 There are no oil changes, spark plugs, or complex exhaust systems to worry about.